Is Slovakia on a fast track to illiberalism? – DW – 01/15/2024

 Opposition parties have been desperately delaying a vote in parliament while they organize protests and possibly a constitutional challenge.
 The European Commission has also expressed concern.

-But the chances of stopping Fico acting against the police, prosecutors, NGOs and media that have been dismantling and investigating the corrupt networks that flourished under his previous term in office (2012–2018) look slim.
+But the chances appear slim that the opposition will be able to stop Fico from acting against the police, prosecutors, NGOs and media outlets that dismantled and investigated the corruption networks that flourished under his 2012-2018 term in office.

 No major change on Slovakia's Ukraine policy